Appium vs Selenium—which comes out on top? And, well, what’s the difference?

 Unfortunately, due to command synchronizations, Appium can at times take longer to perform a test than Selenium.
 This is probably the biggest complaint users have about the tool.
 While this may be due to the hardware limitations of mobile devices, it can certainly be frustrating at times.
 Appium also loses the battle when it comes to running parallel tests.
 While it’s possible, Appium does not support parallel testing in the manner that Selenium does, and being able to run multiple tests at the same time is crucial for time-sensitive projects.

 Due to its history, Selenium has faired better in end of user support.
-This is because it has been out longer.
+This is because it has been around longer.
 A longer history means more time to work out the kinks and hence more documentation.
 Appium can fall behind with this but what it lacks in history it makes up for in popularity.
 Appium has a wide range of support and a huge fan base on many forums and sites such as ours.
 This is nice because when you run into problems you want to hear solutions from people who have been there.

 That said, times are changing, and Selenium and Appium no longer have the appeal they once did.
 With the No-Code Revolution, a huge shift continues to take place in the development world, freeing your programmers up to work on higher priority tasks instead of coding tests while at the same time to allowing you to shift left.